zew/go-questionnaire/README.md

 * `textarea`   - multi line text input
 * `dropdown`   - list of fixed choices
 * `checkbox`   - yes/no input
-* `radiogroup`, `checkboxgroup` - fields of choices - helpers for horizontal and vertical display (see flit example)
+* `radio`      - grouped by name - differentiated by ValueRadio
+* `hidden`

 * `textblock`  - block of text without input
 * `button`     - submit button

-* `dynamic`    - any input that depends on user properties or wave-specific data
+* `dyn-textblock` - descriptions depending on user properties or wave-specific data
+* `dyn-composite` - runtime executed fragment of text and multiple inputs; `dyn-composite-scalar` is a list of inputs contained in `dyn-composite`

 Each input can have a multi-language label, -description, a multi-language suffix and a validation function.

-Each input has a column span and an alignment for its label and for its input-field.
+Each input has a span.
+Its label and form element each have a sub-span.

 ## Create survey and logins